Rangipuke

 Auckland University of Technology (AUT), Corner of Wellesley and St Paul Street

-Ngā Wai o Horotiu Marae is named after the stream which once flowed down Queen Street.
-Local iwi (tribal people) were heavily involved in the marae’s planning, building and blessing.
-A large team of expert kōwhaiwhai (scroll shape) and tukutuku (lattice-work style) artisans were involved in the project.
-Within the carving of the building, you can see Pacific, Celtic and Māori designs representing the diversity of cultures at Auckland University of Technology.
+The Marae is named after the stream which now flows under Queen Street.
+Local iwi (tribal people) were involved in the marae’s planning, building and blessing.
+A team of artisans expert in kōwhaiwhai (scroll shape) and tukutuku (latticework) created carvings which are Pacific, Celtic and Māori representing the diversity of cultures at AUT.

 6.